 - AREN 3430: Architectural Lighting Design (Spring)

-- AREN 4530: Advanced Lighting Design (Fall, prereq Architectural Lighting Design)
+- AREN 4530: Advanced Lighting Design** (Spring, prereq Architectural Lighting Design, must have declared the certificate)

 - THTR 3055: Stage Lighting Design 1***

-- AREN 4440: Lighting Design Capstone (Spring, prereq Architectural Lighting Design and technical elective)
+- AREN 4440: Lighting Design Capstone (Spring, prereq Architectural Lighting Design and technical elective, must have declared the certificate)

 Admissions & Grade Requirements